tristan957/tristan.partin.io/content/blog/introduction.md

 After graduation, I headed to Austin where I began working as a software developer for a company called
-{{< externalLink "https://www.experoinc.com" Expero >}}.
+{{< link "https://www.experoinc.com" "Expero" >}}.
 I worked for them in College Station during my time in college, so it was a fairly easy transition to become a full-time salaried employee.

 As far as hobbies go, I enjoy things like playing basketball or sports in general, hanging with friends, programming on various hobby or open-source